abbyazari/data_vis_statistics_geosciences/README.md

 # Data Visualization & Statistics in the Geosciences 2019
+UPDATE: The 2020+ versions of this class will be hosted on a new Github page.
+This will be updated to reflect the new course link upon set up.

 This repository contains the laboratory portion of a split upper level undergraduate / graduate class in Python on data visualization and statistics for geo &amp; space scientists.
 Labs will be updated from January - May at the same cadence as the course (2019).
 The 2018 version may be found in the 2018 branch.